SedemQuame/tonaton-scraper/README.md

 5. lxml
 6. sqlite3

-To collect the data, into you own database, please change the location pointing to my mongodb, database to yours, in the data_connector.py file.
+To collect the data, into your own remote database, please change the location pointing to my mongodb, database to yours, in the data_connector.py file.
+Or change the code, if you are using some other DB.

 Below is a link to an article, which demonstrates how to get that done. https://intercom.help/mongodb-atlas/en/articles/3013643-creating-databases-and-collections-for-atlas-clusters